or call (267) 250-6809

 E. Right to Request Amendment: You have the right to request that I amend your PHI.
 Your request must be in writing, and should explain why the information should be amended.
 I may deny your request under certain circumstances.

 F. Right to Obtain Notice.
-You have the right to obtain a paper copy of this Notice by submitting a request to Barb Taylor, LCSW, 1001 Darby Road, Havertown PA 19083 at any time.
+You have the right to obtain a paper copy of this Notice by submitting a request to Barb Taylor, LCSW, 101 West Eagle Road, Suite 112, Havertown PA 19083 at any time.

 G. Right to Receive Notification of a Breach.
 I am required to notify you if I discover a breach of your unsecured PHI, according to requirements under federal law.